This fact sheet is for information only. It is recommended that you get legal advice about your situation.

 If you are unhappy with the conduct of someone who has tried to arrange a Debt Agreement for you, or is administering your Debt Agreement you can complain.

-Some examples of unsatisfactory or inappropriate conduct include:
+Some examples of unsatisfactory or inappropriate conduct include the Debt Agreement Administrator:

-- If your Debt Agreement Administrator demands that you pay the fees for the ongoing administration of the Debt Agreement before it has been accepted by your creditors (but they can charge a set up fee even if the proposal is not accepted);
+- demanding that you pay the fees for the ongoing administration of the Debt Agreement before it has been accepted by your creditors (but they can charge a set up fee even if the proposal is not accepted);

-- If your Debt Agreement Administrator (or another person/organisation) has told you misleading information about entering a Debt Agreement.
+- giving you misleading information about entering a Debt Agreement.

-- If your Debt Agreement Administrator fails to properly manage you debt agreement;
+- failing to properly manage your debt agreement;

-- If your Debt Agreement Administrator proposed, or encourages you to propose, a Debt Agreement that you clearly cannot afford;
+- proposing, or encouraging you to propose a Debt Agreement that you clearly cannot afford;

-- If your Debt Agreement Administrator encouraged you not to fully disclose your financial position;
+- encouraging you to not fully disclose your financial position;

-- If your Debt Agreement Administrator is not dealing with your inquiries or does not respond to any disputes you have raised; or
+- not dealing with your inquiries or not responding to any disputes you have raised; or

-If your complaint is about a person or organisation that is not a regulated Debt Agreement Administrator regulated by AFSA, you should complain to ASIC at www.asic.gov.au.
+If your complaint is about a person or organisation that is not a regulated Debt Agreement Administrator regulated by AFSA, you should complain to AFSA and ASIC at www.asic.gov.au.